Guccifer123/raspberry-pi-setting-up/en/step_4.md

 ![screenshot](images/pi-keyboard.png)

-+ Look at the HDMI port on the Raspberry Pi — notice that it has a large flat side on top.
++ Look at the HDMI port on the Raspberry Pi — notice that it has a large, flat side on top.

 ![screenshot](images/pi-hdmi.png)

-_Make sure your monitor is plugged into a wall socket and turned on._

-+ Connect the monitor cable to the Pi's HDMI port — use an adapter if necessary.
++ Make sure your scren is plugged into a wall socket and turned on.
+Use a cable to connect the screen to the Pi's HDMI port — use an adapter if necessary.

-_Nothing will display yet._
+**Note:** nothing will display on the screen, because the Pi is not running yet.

 + Connect headphones or speakers to the audio jack if you have them.
+This is optional.

-+ Use an ethernet cable to connect the ethernet port on the Raspberry Pi to an ethernet socket on the wall or on your internet router.

-_You don't need to do this if you'll be using wireless LAN or if you don't want to connect to the internet._
++ If you want to connect the Pi to the internet via Ethernet, use an Ethernet cable to connect the Ethernet port on the Raspberry Pi to an Ethernet socket on the wall or on your internet router.
+You don't need to do this if you'll be using wireless LAN or if you don't want to connect to the internet.